RasaHQ/rasa-calm-demo/data/prompts/PROMPT_README.md

 name: LLMCommandGenerator
 prompt: path_to_prompt_file.jinja2
 ```
+This component generates commands using a LLM based on the given prompt file and should be included in the `pipeline` section of the `config.yml` file.

 ## E2E Test Results

+The `e2e_tests` folder contains the test cases across different conversation categories that are used to evaluate the models.

+The conversations are modelled using `flows` and the `domain` file contains the definition of bot utterances, slots, and actions that are used in the test cases.

-The following are the results of the e2e tests conducted for different models using designated prompts:
+The following are the results of the e2e tests conducted for different models using designated prompts.

 | Model   | Accuracy | Prompt file |
 |---------|----------|-------------|